winglam/dependent-tests-impact/README.md

     dependent-tests-impact/experiments/selection-results
     dependent-tests-impact/experiments/parallelization-results

-The results are not identical with those in the submitted paper, for two main reason.
-First, for the submitted paper some of the data was computed on a loaded machine that was running other jobs, though we don't know exactly which data.
+The results are not identical with those in the submitted paper.
+For the submitted paper, some of the data was computed on a loaded machine that was running other jobs, though we don't know exactly which data.
 (That was a methodological error.)
-The current data was computed on an unloaded machine.
+You should run your computation on an unloaded machine; using the median of three runs further mitigates run-time variance.
 While the numerical results differ, they still support the paper's claims.

 The following files contain the results of pre-computed test dependences:
 - CRYSTAL-AUTO-DT_LIST.txt